Edith Sitzmann

-Edith Sitzmann (born 4 January 1963, Regensburg) is a German politician of the Alliance 90/The Greens party served as State Minister of Finance in the second cabinet of Minister-President Winfried Kretschmann of Baden-Württemberg from 2017 to 2021.
+Edith Sitzmann (born 4 January 1963) is a German politician of the Alliance 90/The Greens party served as State Minister of Finance in the second cabinet of Minister-President Winfried Kretschmann of Baden-Württemberg from 2017 to 2021.
 She was also a member of the State Parliament, representing the Freiburg II constituency.
 From 2011 to 2016, she led the Green Party's Group in the State Parliament.

 Early life and education

 Sitzmann was born on 4 January 1963 in Regensburg.
-She studied the humanities at the University of Freiburg, University of Regensburg, and Heidelberg University.
+She studied the humanities at the University of Freiburg, the University of Regensburg, and Heidelberg University.
 Sitzmann earned a magister degree in 1989, then began working until 1991 as a tour guide for American exchange students.